MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/remote-debugging.md

 <!-- ====================================================================== -->
 ## Debugging desktop WebView2 WinUI 2 (UWP) apps

 To use Microsoft Edge DevTools to debug a desktop WebView2 WinUI 2 (UWP) app, use remote debugging.
-Remote debugging is necessary because currently, the built-in DevTools in Microsoft Edge cannot be launched inside a store-signed WebView2 WinUI 2 (UWP) app.
+Remote debugging is necessary because currently, the built-in DevTools in Microsoft Edge can't be launched inside a store-signed WebView2 WinUI 2 (UWP) app.

 Attach `Microsoft Edge DevTools` remotely to a WebView2 WinUI 2 (UWP) app as follows:

 1. Install [Microsoft Edge Canary Channel](https://www.microsoftedgeinsider.com/download/canary).

-1. In Microsoft Edge Canary, go to to `edge://inspect` and verify that the **Inspect with Developer Tools** page exists in your version of the browser:
+1. In Microsoft Edge Canary, go to to `edge://inspect` and verify that the **Inspect with Edge Developer Tools** page exists in your version of the browser:

     ![DevTools Inspect utility page](./remote-debugging-images/inspect-devtools-page-supported.png)

-1. Enable Developer Mode: Open Windows **Settings**, select **Privacy & security** > **For developers**, and then turn on the **Developer Mode** toggle:
+1. Enable Developer Mode: Open Windows **Settings**, select **Privacy & security** > **For developers**, and then turn on the **Developer Mode** toggle.

+1. In the same **Settings** page, turn on the **Device Portal** toggle:

     ![Enable Developer Mode](./remote-debugging-images/enable-developer-mode.png)

-1. Enable Device Portal: Open Windows **Settings**, select **Privacy & security** > For developers**, and then turn on the **Device Portal** toggle.

     If your operating system isn't up-to-date, you might get a message in the **Settings** window: "The Windows Developer Mode package couldn't be found in Windows Update, so remote deployment and Windows Device Portal are unavailable.
 [Learn more](/windows/uwp/debug-test-perf/device-portal-desktop#failed-to-locate-the-package)."

-1. If you get such a message, update your system OS to the latest version, and then turn on the **Device Portal** toggle.
+1. If you get such a message, update your operating system (OS) to the latest version, and then turn on the **Device Portal** toggle.

 1. When prompted to **Install Windows Developer Mode package**, click **Yes**: